reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 23 logs a `{!rsh} string` to the console.

-* Lines 24 to 28 obtains the contract information which is an `{!rsh} Object` and logs it to the console as a JSON string.
+* Lines 24 to 28 obtain the contract information which is an `{!rsh} Object` and log it to the console as a JSON string.
 You can see this as the seller's unique identifier.

-That is all that the `Seller` will be needing for this section.
+That is all that the `Seller` needs for this section.

-The `sellerInteract` output would look like:
+The `sellerInteract` output would look like this:

 ```reach
 Welcome to the Market